An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Experiments

 \subsection{Performance Analysis and Comparison}

-\textbf{GFL scenario.} Average results for all datasets, models, and GFL aggregation methods are presented in table \ref{tab:gfl}.
+\textbf{GFL scenario.} Average results for all datasets, models, and GFL aggregation methods are presented in Table \ref{tab:gfl}.
 First, we observe that GN does not consistently outperform the vanilla ResNet, supporting our pursuit of a more reliable alternative.
 For instance, GN is outperformed by BN in half of the tested aggregation methods on Fed-ISIC2019 and FedChest.
 Second, the sub-optimality of CA operating on BN-normalized features is evident, as the SE model frequently performs worse than BN-ResNet, notably across all aggregation methods on FedChest.
 NF-ResNet shows strong performance across all tasks and methods, confirming the potential of replacing activation normalization with weight standardization in FL.
 However, our proposed ANFR model consistently outperforms NF-ResNet, often by a considerable margin.
 For example, on Fed-ISIC2019 with SCAFFOLD, ANFR surpasses NF-ResNet's mean balanced accuracy by more than 3\%.
-For the FedChest dataset, we employ a large batch size of 128 to maximize the probability that all classes are represented in each batch, following best practices.
-This choice incidentally biases the setting in favor of BN models since larger batches reduce inconsistent averaging of mini-batch statistics and BN parameters.
-Despite this bias, ANFR emerges as the top-performing model across aggregation methods.
-These results indicate that integrating CA with SWS networks provides significant performance gains, suggesting that channel attention is a crucial component in designing effective FL models.
+For the FedChest dataset, we employ a large batch size of 128 to maximize the probability that all classes are represented in each batch, following best practices for multi-label, class-imbalanced datasets.
+This is further analyzed in a batch size ablation in Appendix \ref{sub_app:fedchest_bs_ablation}. \emph{ANFR emerges as the top-performing model across aggregation methods} and our results indicate that integrating CA with SWS networks provides significant performance gains, suggesting that channel attention is a crucial component in designing effective FL models.